 - On Tuesday, Tillerson said he would taking time off.
-The State Dept refused to comment on if he is happy.
+The State Dept refused to comment on whether he is happy.

 - Longtime chief foreign affairs correspondent Andrea Mitchell criticized the lack of transparency from and access to Trump’s State Dept.